pb-100/hamura.css/README.md

 <tr>
 <td width="50%" valign=top>

+<strong>From Version 0.12.0, The space character after the line number in pbList.css has been changed from `&nbsp;` to a single-byte space.

 <strong>From Version 0.11.0, `pbskip` attribute is added to pbList.css.
 Changed the argument of [`PB100.prettify()`](#api) and added `PB100.fixLiga()`.</strong> `<pre class="pbList" pbskip="prettify fallback:img">` does not highlight code. does not highlight code.

 <strong>From version 0.10.0, Hidden characters will be added to pbFont.css.</strong> Along with this, the character and homoglyph of <sub>E</sub>, <sub>E</sub><sup>-</sup> have been changed.
 For more details, please refer to [Ligatures and Hidden Charactors](#ligatures-and-hidden-charactors).